badlydrawnrob/anki/source/docs/professional/index.md

 ## First steps

+> First `npm install` to install dependencies.[^1]
+> `npm ls` should list `less` and `print-first-css`.
+> `npm run build` to compile the css and demo.

-You should know how to clone or fork a Github repository.
-You should also have `npm` and `pandoc` installed.
-Once you've done that, you can continue reading.
+**You should know how to clone or fork a Github repository.** You should also have [`npm`](https://nodejs.org/en/download/package-manager) and [`pandoc`](https://pandoc.org/installing.html) installed.
+Once you've done that, run the commands above, and you can continue reading.

 ## Compiling your card field data

-> This is simple! `npm run pandoc` and you're done!
+> `npm run pandoc` and you're done.
+So simple!

 The `/data/*` files are a helpful way to quickly write your Anki cards.
 You can compile them into HTML and use that to add to the card's fields.
 They're well `<!-- commented -->` so you'll know what to do with each field.
-Make sure you've read each card's documentation (linked to in the navigation above) before you use these `data-` files.
+Make sure you've read [each card's documentation](https://github.com/badlydrawnrob/anki#cards) before you use these `data-` files.
 They'll make more sense then.

 Each `data-*` file will be updated when you run this command.
 There's also a special `data-code.md` and `data-code.html` file that's helpful to compile `code block`s.
 This can convert from `.md -> .html` and back again.